Karabo Khakhau: Political career

 Khakhau joined the Democratic Alliance in 2016.
 As a student activist she served as the Democratic Alliance Students Organisation (DASO) Branch Chairperson of the University of Cape Town.
 She was also elected the DASO Western Cape Provincial Interim Chairperson.
 In October 2017, the DA's student organisation won a majority of nine out of the fifteen seats on the student representative council of the University of Cape Town.
 She received the highest students votes in this election and was elected president of the SRC not so long after.

 After the provincial election that was held on 8 May 2019, Khakhau was nominated to the Free State Provincial Legislature as the party's support in the province grew.
 She was sworn in as a member of the legislature on 22 May 2019.
 Consequently, she became the youngest ever member, since she was only 21 when she assumed office.

 On 15 November 2022, Khakhau resigned from the Free State Legislature to take up the former DA provincial leader in the Free State, Patricia Kopane's seat in the National Assembly.
 She was sworn in as a Member of Parliament on 16 November.
 The DA's caucus leader in the Dihlabeng Municipality, Jafta Mokoena, replaced Khaukau in the Provincial Legislature.

 On 21 April 2023, Khakhau became the Shadow Deputy Minister of Higher Education, Science and Innovation.

 Khakhau was elected to a full term in Parliament in the 2024 general election.
+On 15 July 2024, she was named a national spokesperson of the Democratic Alliance.